mstksg/inCode/copy/entries/advent-gol.md

 Unfortunately, having a closed-form way to compute coset counts doesn't actually give us a way to compute the final state itself, since it doesn't tell us *which* cosets are active, just how many.
-However, this prompted me to investigate a little bit more about what was causing this pattern, and how these cosets were distributed.
-To do this, tried a new way to visualize things.
+However, this prompted me to investigate a little bit more about what was causing this pattern and how these cosets were distributed.
+To do this, I tried a new way to visualize things.

 In our simulation, x and y components are fundamentally different from the others; we could actually talk about each point as a tuple `(<x,y>, {higher